textX/textX/examples/json/README.md

 All examples are taken from [json.org example page](http://json.org/example.html).

-Test script :code:`json.py` will instantiate JSON meta-model defined in :code:`json.tx` file, export it to dot file for visualization purposes and than instantiate all examples.
+Test script `json.py` will instantiate JSON meta-model defined in `json.tx` file, export it to dot file for visualization purposes and than instantiate all examples.
 Each, JSON example file is also exported to dot.

 Checking and visualization can also be done using `textx` command line tool and GraphViz dot tool.